-Approximate Acres: 53.1
+Approximate Acres: 53.1 Priority Acres: 23.7

-Hospitality & Destinations FOCUS AREA 3.0
+FOCUS AREA 3.0 Hospitality & Destinations

-- 3.1 Engage in dialog with the Norwood Hotel on the future of the property. - 3.2 Consider improvements to the hotel building based on a long-term, vision, including facade improvements and/or publicly-available amenities. - owners, and potential new businesses to foster a mixed-use industrial entertainment district.
-3.3 Continue working with Mankato Brewery, area land
+- 3.1 Engage in dialog with the Norwood Hotel on the future of the property. - 3.2 Consider improvements to the hotel building based on a long-term, vision, including facade improvements and/or publicly-available amenities. - 3.3 Continue working with Mankato Brewery, area land owners, and potential new businesses to foster a mixed-use industrial entertainment district.